|

 240 Accessory Brochure![]() |

-I've been playing with Volvos (mostly 240s) since 1988.
-My pages here are an attempt to share my experiences with other Volvo enthusiasts and to chronicle the knowledge and information I've gathered over the years so it may be passed on to others.
 I've owned 10 Volvos since 1988.
 I'll show you some of them below . . . .
-This was my second Volvo (first 240).
+This was my second Volvo (my first 240).
 A white 1983 244 DL.
-I bought it in 1990 and it died in 1996. ![]() A non-sunroof 240 DL with roll-up windows, auto trans, marginal AC, fair gas mileage (20 mpg highway).
-This 240 was exceptionally clean with only 50k miles when I found it in 1990 in Huntington Beach, CA. Cost me $5,000.
-Already being an avid iPd customer, it soon got their anti-sway bars, sport springs and Bilstein HD shocks, as well and a few other fun goodies.
-I lalso bought the back half of a 240 Turbo exhaust and installed it on this car from the cat-back.
-That gave a small improvement for response and gas mileage.
+I bought it in 1990 and it died in 1996.
+A non-sunroof 240 DL with roll-up windows, auto trans, marginal AC, fair gas mileage (20 mpg highway).
+This 240 was exceptionally clean with only 50k miles when I found it in 1990 in Huntington Beach, CA. Cost: $5,000.
+Already being an avid iPd customer, this car soon got their anti-sway bars, sport springs and Bilstein HD shocks, as well and a few other fun goodies.
+I also bought the back half of a 240 Turbo exhaust from a salvage yard and I installed it on this car from the cat-back.
+That gave a small improvement in response and gas mileage.
 More 240 exhaust stuff can be found in my 240 Exhaust Page.
-It originally came with 14 inch steels wheels with beauty rings and hubcaps.
-I installed those newer 15 inch alloy wheels from my '88 760.
+This 240 originally came with 14 inch steels wheels with beauty rings and hubcaps.
+I installed those newer 15 inch alloy wheels from my '88 760 Turbo, which I bought in 1988.
 I drove this car everywhere for 6 years and put over 100,000 miles on it.
 In 1996 I gave it to my daughter when she got her drivers license.
 Unfortunately it was destroyed a few months later when some nit-wit pulled out directly in front of her in a Chevy Caprice.
 She couldn't avoid the Caprice and hit it broadside at about 50 mph.
 ARTICLE: How I survived teen drivers CLICK HERE. |

 Here's my CURRENT 240 as it